-The US Army Corps of Engineers (USACE) built Howard A. Hanson Dam in 1961 to provide flood control for the Green River Valley during wet periods and conservation flow during dry summer months.
+The US Army Corps of Engineers (USACE) built Howard A. Hanson Dam in 1961 to provide flood control for the Green River Valley during wet periods, and conservation flow during dry summer months.
 The dam impounds the Green River, forming the Eagle Gorge Reservoir.
 The USACE operates Howard Hanson Dam, controls water levels in the reservoir, and regulates flow in the Green River during low-flow periods for flow augmentation.
-The USACE currently stores approximately 26,000 acre-feet behind the dam (elevation 1,141 feet) for instream flow supplementation during the summer and fall and an additional 5,000 acre-feet (elevation 1,147 feet) to augment instream flows for fish during the summer months.
+The USACE stores approximately 26,000 acre-feet behind the dam (to elevation 1,141 feet) for instream flow supplementation during the summer and fall, 5,000 acre-feet (to elevation 1,147 feet) to augment instream flows for fish during the summer months, and 20,000 acre-feet (to elevation 1167 feet) of Municipal and Industrial (M&I) storage from Tacoma Water's Second Diversion Water Right under Phase 1 of the Additional Water Storage Project (AWSP).
+An additional 12,000 acre-feet of storage, consisting of 9,600 acre-feet to augment instream flow for fish and 2,400 acre-feet of M&I storage (to elevation 1,177 feet), may be implemented at a future time as Phase 2 of the AWSP.